 The truth is, your resume is the only thing that recruiters and hiring managers can use to evaluate your professional background.
-Therefore, your resume needs to communicate how your background is a great fit for the product manager roles you want.
+Therefore, it is essential for your resume to communicate how your background is a great fit for the product manager roles you want.

 A good product manager resume will not only land the job, but it will also grab the attention of resume readers.
 Think of your resume as a product, and the recruiter as your end-user.

-Resume Format and Layout
+- Resume Format and Layout

 First thing’s first, you should add some life to your resume.
-While the content is the essential deliverable here, there is no reason why it shouldn’t immediately grab the hiring manager’s attention.
+While the content is the most essential deliverable here, there is no reason why it shouldn’t immediately grab the hiring manager’s attention.

-While the options are nearly endless, we recommend starting simple: Google “product manager resume” and take a look at some of the templates that pop up Career development sites such as Zety.
-They have great examples of resume templates tailored explicitly for product managers.
+While the options are nearly endless, we recommend starting simple: Google “product manager resume” and take a look at some of the templates that pop up.
+Career development sites such as Zety have great examples of resume templates specifically tailored for product managers.

 PLEASE REFRAIN FROM CHOOSING RESUME TEMPLATES WITH FRAMES ON THEM.
 Those are the worst.
 Let’s not torture the person that has to read this, okay?

 After doing your research, narrow down your options to 5 to 10 resume templates.
 Many template sites on Google give you the option of downloading the template you chose.
 Some even have real examples of resumes that make use of the template, which is even better when you start editing the content!

-Be unique and think of your brand.
-Something minor like changing your font can add some color for the person that’s sorting and sifting through hundreds of resumes.
+Be unique and think of your personal branding.
+Something very small like changing your font can really add some color for the person that’s sorting and sifting through hundreds of resumes.
 With the right font choice, you can make a positive impression on the recruiter right from the start!

 When it comes to the ideal product manager resume, do yourself a favor and REMOVE your biography and summary from the top.
 No one will read it.
 Hiring Managers are interested in getting to the heart of the information FAST.

-Yes, it looks a little dull; but there are tons we can do to spice this up.
+Yes, it looks a little boring; but there are tons we can do to spice this up.
 Right below your email, you should place your Linkedin profile URL.
 If a recruiter likes your resume, they will look you up on LinkedIn to learn more.
-Make it easy for them to find you, and they will spend more time learning about you instead of trying to discover your LinkedIn profile.
+Make it easy for them to find you and they will spend more time learning about you instead of trying to discover your LinkedIn profile.

 The following list of bad resumes represents the best way for your resume to get tossed in the shredder.
 But why?
 They look pretty good?
-Am I not supposed to differentiate myself from the competition?
+Are you not supposed to differentiate yourself from the competition?
 Of course!

 - Managed mobile product development in a fast-paced, Agile environment, working closely with developers and stakeholders to ensure successful product and feature launches